Convert anything, at global scale.

 Why convert NanoMD to VOB?

-Convert to VOB when preserving DVD-video structure, maintaining authored disc compatibility, or recovering content from DVD-based collections.
+Choose VOB as target when preserving DVD-video structure, maintaining authored disc compatibility, or recovering content from DVD-based collections.

 What changes when converting NanoMD to VOB?